-I do limited Birthday parties in Boston and its surrounding suburbs.
+I do perform Birthday parties in Boston and its surrounding suburbs, but for adults.

 I have one specialty which goes by many names.
 Strolling Magic, Walk Around Magic, Mix”n Mingle, Close Up Magic.
-If you know other names or something comes to minds send it to me www.joeferrantimagic.com.
+If you know other names or something comes to mind send it to me www.ferrantimagic.com.

 There are unlimited venues where you may utilize a Strolling Magician.
 These are listed on my services page.